Ronald Pognon: Early career

-As a junior athlete he participated at the 2000 World Junior Championships, winning a silver medal in the 4 x 100 metres relay.
+As a junior athlete he participated at the 2000 World Junior Championships, winning a silver medal in the 4 × 100 metres relay.
 He also competed individually in the 200 metres, without reaching the final.
 His personal best 200 m result at that time was 21.25 seconds, whereas his personal best 100 m result was 10.50 seconds.
 Two years later he had improved to 20.65 and 10.24 seconds respectively, and reached the 200 m semifinals at the 2002 European Championships.
 At the 2002 European Championships he also finished fourth in 4 × 100 m relay with teammates David Patros, Issa-Aimé Nthépé and Jérôme Éyana.

 He then shifted focus to the 100 metres.
 He reached the semifinals in this event at both the 2003 World Championships and the 2004 Olympic Games.
 At the Olympics he also competed in the relay, but failed to reach the final with the French team.
 He lowered his personal best time to 10.13 seconds in 2003 and 10.11 in 2004, both times in the town Castres.